Karol Kot: Early life

 Kot spent his whole life in Kraków.
 His family consisted of his father, who was an engineer, his mother, and a sister who was eight years younger than him.
 For family summer holidays, the four would travel to Pcim, to the south of Kraków, where a bored Kot began to regularly visit a butcher shop and became increasingly fascinated by knives, dying animals, and blood.
 Kot found pleasure in watching death and, at the encouragement of some of the abattoirs, in drinking still-warm pig's blood.
 The young Kot would also torture small animals, was abusive to his sister's cats and started collecting knives.
 He indulged in studying anatomy books, imagining wounds that could be inflicted on people.

-Academically, Kot had no problems at school, although he remained isolated from other students for his somewhat strange personality.
+Academically, Kot had no problems at school, although he remained isolated from other students because of his somewhat strange personality.
 Kot was also a member of a shooting club, with dreams of being a commando or a student at an Officer Candidate School.
 Kot suffered a nervous breakdown because he failed one of his subjects in college.
 Eventually, he was allowed to study at another technical college for communications, where he passed the school-leaving examinations.